Oral history interview with Elisabeth D. Model, 1977 May 19

 MR. MCNAUGHT: No possibility.

-MS. MODEL: I mean they wouldn't dream about it.
-So I was sitting with that man and sitting with that man, and he finally got a Rembrandt, and of course as Mensing said later much too cheap.
-He paid $150,000 for a beautiful Rembrandt, a gilders, which was nothing for him.
+MS. MODEL: I mean they wouldn’t dream about it.
+So, I was sitting with that man, and sitting with that man, and he finally got a Rembrandt [Portrait of Marten Looten, 1632, purchased 1938].
+And of course, as Mensing said later, much too cheap.
+He paid $150,000 for a beautiful Rembrandt –- at guilders –- which was nothing for him.
 But he got it, you know.

 MR. MCNAUGHT: And this was in the 30s?

-MR. MCNAUGHT: And he'd been -- do you know, had he been collecting a lot --
+MR. MCNAUGHT: Had he been –- do you know had he been collecting a lot –-

 MS. MODEL: Yes, he had --

-MR. MCNAUGHT: -- again, or was this his first Rembrandt or was he --
+MR. MCNAUGHT: –- again, or was this his first Rembrandt or do you know –-

 MR. MCNAUGHT: Wow.

 MS. MODEL: You can imagine how marvelous that was.
 This was the strangest thing.
 There suddenly comes in a little replica of Getty, a tiny little boy.
 I think he was about nine years old, with an English nurse.
-I never saw anything -- you got a shock.
-It was Getty [inaudible].
-It was frightening.
-It was really frightening.
-And he looked at us and Ivan, who loved children immediately talked to him, and he talked to my husband; all children did.
-And then I hear the nurse say to him, "Timothy, isn't that marvelous?
-Mr. Model saw your daddy from -- or Mr. and Mrs. Model saw your daddy four months ago."
-So I said to Peggy, I said, "What's the matter?"
-She said, "He doesn't come.
-He doesn't come.
-He just stays away."
-That was the beginning when he didn't come.
-And then she took us to the house where there was the -- the big house where there were the lions, you know, they had a little zoo for his son.
-And this was also the first time I saw a door, electronically opening.
-When she approached with her car, the doors flew open.
+I never saw anything –- you got a shock.
+It was Getty en miniature.
+It was frightening; it was really frightening.
+And he looked at us, and my husband, who loved children, immediately talked to him.
+And he took to my husband, all children did.
+And then I hear the nurse say to him, “Timothy, isn’t that marvelous?
+Mr. Model saw your daddy four –- Mr. and Mrs. Model –- saw your daddy four months ago.”
+So I said to Peggy, I said, “What’s the matter?”
+She said, “He doesn’t come.
+He doesn’t come.
+He just stays away.”
+That was the beginning when he didn’t come.
+And then she took us to the house where there was –- the big house –- where there were the lions, you know; he had a little zoo for his son.
+And that was also the first time I saw a door electronically opening.
+When we approached with her car, the doors flew open.

 MR. MCNAUGHT: Uh-huh [affirmative].

 MS. MODEL: Oh, it was quite a sensation.
-And then we went to the big house, where the first thing we saw when we entered was the bust of Mr. Getty in marble when he was 15 years old, and you saw the collection.
-It was -- part of it was very good.
-The beginning of that museum collection, of course, and then into an enormous room where there was a theater and that, she said, "You know I'm a singer?"
-Oh, I forgot to tell you that she was in Italy afterwards.
-Did I ever tell you that?
-She had -- he built her this stage that she could have her little operas, but it was -- so to say the honeymoon, you know.
-And she said Sunset Boulevard, the film of Sunset Boulevard was filmed in that house and the stage you see was the stage there, so that was a fabulous thing.
+And then we went to the big house, where the first thing you saw when you entered was the bust of Mr. Getty, in marble, when he was 15 years old.
+And you saw the collection.
+It was –- partly, it was very good.
+It was the beginning of that museum collection, of course.
+And then, into an enormous room where there was a theater.
+And I said, “What’s that?”
+She said, “You know I’m a singer?” –- Oh, I forgot to tell you that she was in Italy; afterwards I will tell you that.
+She had –- he built her this stage, that she could have her little operas.
+But it was, so to say, the honeymoon, you know.
+And she said Sunset Boulevard [1950], the film of Sunset Boulevard, was filmed in that house.
+And the stage you see was the stage there.
+So that was a fabulous thing.

-MS. MODEL: But she was -- she said she became -- she told me she became a Christian Scientist.
-Interesting.
+MS. MODEL: She was released.
+But she was –- she said she became –- she told me she became a Christian Scientist in prison.

 MR. MCNAUGHT: Hmm.